 As we move forward in the world of sustainability, more and more quirky gadgets are helping us become more energy efficient.
 Some are more helpful than others, but here are just a few ideas we think might save you a penny or two:

-• Eco shower head – controls the flow and spray pattern of the water, which can directly reduce how much of it you’re using
+• Eco shower head – controls the flow and spray, which can directly reduce how much water you’re using

 • Boiler jacket – using a hot water cylinder jacket could save you around £20 per year through insulation